Use antibiotics properly to keep them working

 Antibiotic resistance - how you can help

 Antibiotic resistance is a threat to human health and to medicines worldwide.

 Overuse and misuse of antibiotics could mean that in the future even the simplest infections cannot be treated and the most straightforward operations cannot be done.

-This is an issue that affects every single one of us and could have devastating consequences.
+This is an issue that affects everyone and could have devastating consequences.

-It's vital that we tackle this problem urgently so we can safeguard the health of ourselves, our children, and future generations.
+It's vital that this problem is tackled urgently so the health of current and future generations can be safeguarded.